TejaKancheti/TejaKancheti/README.md

 ![hello_world_1](https://user-images.githubusercontent.com/45872617/88958242-2eb3eb00-d26e-11ea-8d6d-f596120815ed.gif)

-###  👋 I am Teja Kancheti, currently a Master student in Data science
+###  👋 I am Teja Kancheti, currently a Master student in Computer science

 ### About Me
 I would summarize myself as a person curious about technologies, adventures and exploring people.
 My objective in life is to keep learning from my mistakes and refine myself as much as I can.
 I believe in making life fun and exciting with code and visualization.
 I love contributing to the Open Source Domain, digging deeper in the field of Cloud Computing, Machine Learning and see myself working in MLOps / AIOps in the future.